Clarifai/old-docs/video.md

 The Video API will return a list of predicted concepts for every frame of video.
 Video is processed at 1 frame per second.
 This means you will receive a list of concepts for every second of your video.

-You can run Predict on your video using a select number of <a href="https://clarifai.com/models" target="_self">Public Models</a>.
+You can run Predict on your video using a select number of [Public Models](https://clarifai.com/models).
 The models that are currently supported are: Apparel, Food, General, NSFW, Travel, and Wedding.
 You make an API call by providing the `ModelId` parameter as outlined in the [Predict API](predict.md).